Information for Authors

 • Kristen Buckles, Editor-in-Chief Read Bio

-• Allyson Carter, Senior Editor Read Bio
+• Allyson Carter, Senior Acquisitions Editor Read Bio

-• Elizabeth Wilder, Assistant Editor Read Bio
+• Elizabeth Wilder, Acquisitions Editor Read Bio

-Elizabeth Wilder is an assistant editor in the University of Arizona Press’s Acquisitions Department.
-She oversees the Press's two award-winning literary series, Camino del Sol and Sun Tracks, and supports the lists of the Press Editor-in-Chief.
+Elizabeth Wilder serves as Acquisitions Editor at the University of Arizona Press.
+She acquires new manuscripts for the Arizona and the Southwest list, the Press’s award-winning literary series, and in Latinx studies.
 She holds a PhD in English from Stanford University.
-Contact Elizabeth at EWilder@uapress.arizona.edu
+Contact Elizabeth at EWilder@uapress.arizona.edu.

 For Authors